2 Samuel 6 – David Brings the Ark of God into Jerusalem

 b.
 How glorious was the king of Israel today: With biting sarcasm, Michal’s criticism could have ruined this whole day for David.
 He might have expected such an attack after such a remarkable day of victory.
 “Pirates look out for loaded vessels.”
 (Spurgeon)

 c.
-Uncovering himself today: Michal seemed to indicated that she didn’t object to David’s dancing, but to what David wore when he set aside his royal robes and danced as a man just like the other men celebrating in the procession.
+Uncovering himself today: Michal seemed to indicate that she didn’t object to David’s dancing, but to what David wore when he set aside his royal robes and danced as a man just like the other men celebrating in the procession.
 David acted as if he were just another worshipper in Israel.

-5. (21-23) David’s rebuke of Michal
+5. (21-23) David’s rebuke of Michal.

-So David said to Michal, “It was before the Lord, who chose me instead of your father and all his house, to appoint me ruler over the people of the Lord, over Israel.
-Therefore I will play music before the Lord.
+So David said to Michal, “It was before the LORD, who chose me instead of your father and all his house, to appoint me ruler over the people of the LORD, over Israel.
+Therefore I will play music before the LORD.
 And I will be even more undignified than this, and will be humble in my own sight.
 But as for the maidservants of whom you have spoken, by them I will be held in honor.”
 Therefore Michal the daughter of Saul had no children to the day of her death.

 a.
-It was before the Lord: David didn’t let Michal’s sarcastic criticism ruin his day.
+It was before the LORD: David didn’t let Michal’s sarcastic criticism ruin his day.
 He simply explained the truth: “I did it for God, not for you.”

 i.
 This is not a justification for everything in the context of worship.
 When David considered the context of the procession and the whole setting, his conscience was clear.
 He knew his dancing wasn’t inappropriate to the setting or context.
-Someone who acts inappropriately to the setting or context of a meeting can’t simply justify it by saying, “It was before the Lord.”
+Someone who acts inappropriately to the setting or context of a meeting can’t simply justify it by saying, “It was before the LORD.”

 b.
-To appoint me ruler over the people of the Lord: “David did not say, ‘Over my people’: he acknowledged that they were not his people, but Jehovah’s people.
+To appoint me ruler over the people of the LORD: “David did not say, ‘Over my people’: he acknowledged that they were not his people, but Jehovah’s people.
 He was only lieutenant-governor; the Lord was still the great King of Israel.”
 (Spurgeon)

 c.
 And will be humble in my own sight: What David did was humbling to him.
 He didn’t dance to show others how spiritual he was.